 In 2017, we purchased the property and got to renovating.
 Our goal was to restore this guesthouse to it’s former glory.
 Houses simply are not built this way anymore; we are so close to the river that you can hear it from nearly every room in Warner’s Camp.
 Conveniently located on a cliff, the house has never flooded.
 We invite you all to come enjoy this truly unique river adjacent property in the Adirondack Park.
 Learn more about the cabin and tour photos of the completed renovation.
 Before and after photos are available on Instagram.

-In 2020, we made a permanent move from Brooklyn to Adirondacks.
-We purchased a charming log cabin right across the street from the Original Warner’s Camp which we have been preparing for Airbnb.
-Learn more about the project and follow along on Instagram for updates!
+In 2020, we made a permanent move from Brooklyn to the Adirondacks.
+We purchased a charming log cabin right across the street from the Original Warner’s Camp.
+After a couple years of renovation, this adjacent property is now available for booking on Airbnb.
+Learn more about the Log Cabin at Warner’s Camp and follow along on Instagram for additional updates!